whotookzakum/bapharia.com/src/routes/[[lang]]/guides/combat.md

 </StickyNote>

 <StickyNote type="warning">
     Cooldown reduction has diminishing returns.
+On a 30s skill with 20% + 15% cooldown reduction plugs, the result is <Formula inline formula="30 \div 1.35 = 22.22" /> seconds.
 </StickyNote>
 <!-- It would be incorrect to add these Cooldown values to 35% before doing the calculation, i.e. 20s * 0.65 = 13s, or multiplying them 20 * 0.8 * 0.85 = 13.6s. -->